 Asparagus is probably the most famous of perennial vegetables to grow in the UK.
 It tends to be expensive in the shops when it arrives, usually in May or early June.
 Asparagus is not hard to grow and is fabulous when it is picked and eaten fresh (yes, it is so much better than what you’ll buy from the supermarket!).
+Read our guide to growing Asparagus here.
 However, the downside is that when you first start to grow asparagus it will be two years from planting a one year crown before you’re able to get an annual crop.
 Asparagus plants, will, however, crop for up to 20 years!

-You can grow asparagus from seed, but it is much easier to plant what’s called bare-root crowns direct into the ground.
+You can grow asparagus from seed, but it is much easier to plant what’s called bare-root crowns directly into the ground.
+You can buy asparagus bare-root crowns here.
 Read more on growing Asparagus here.

 Grow Perennial Broccoli